LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 Any time you make a request for data to a singular node, that node could possibly manipulate the data (ie, if they were a malicious actor).
 However, it's likely that any kind of profitable data manipulation by a singular node operator would quickly be identified, and the reputation of the node operator destroyed.

-At LinkWell Nodes, our reputation - and our customers' happiness - is the key to our business model, and to our continued success.
-Leveraging our team's vast experience in the financial services, government, and Web3 industries, we ensure that our infrastructure is **SOC-2 compliant**, and meets or exceeds the same security standards used by your bank.
-In addition, we monitor all aspects of our infrastructure using world-class, enterprise-grade monitoring tools.
+At LinkWell Nodes, our reputation - and our customers' satisfaction - is key to our business model and continued success.
+Leveraging our team's extensive experience in financial services, government, and Web3 industries, we ensure that our infrastructure is **SOC-2 compliant** and meets or exceeds the security standards used by banks.
+Additionally, we monitor all aspects of our infrastructure using world-class, enterprise-grade monitoring tools.

 Please reference our [Service-Level Agreement (SLA)](/services/direct-request-jobs/Service-Level-Agreement) for more information about our uptime and security guarantees.